 If an acceptor does not understand any particular value in a list, it MUST ignore it.
 If an acceptor does not support, does not understand, or is not allowed to use any of the proposed options with a specific originator, it may use the constant "Reject" or terminate the negotiation.
-The selection of a value not proposed MUST be handled as a protocol error.
+The selection of a value not proposed MUST be handled by the originator as a protocol error.

-6.2.2.
+40.2.2.6.2.2.
 Simple-value Negotiations